Jewels of Elizabeth II: Meander Tiara

-Halo Tiara
+Cartier Halo Tiara

 This tiara, made by Cartier in 1936, was purchased by the Duke of York (later King George VI) for his wife (later the Queen Mother) three weeks before they became king and queen.
 It has a rolling cascade of 16 scrolls that converge on two central scrolls topped by a diamond.
 Altogether, it contains 739 brilliants and 149 baton diamonds.
 The tiara was given to Elizabeth on her 18th birthday in 1944, and was borrowed by Princess Margaret, who used it at the 1953 coronation of Queen Elizabeth II.
 Later, Elizabeth lent the Halo Tiara to Princess Anne, before giving her the Greek Meander Tiara in 1972.
-The Halo Tiara was lent to the Princess of Wales to wear at her wedding to Prince William in 2011.
+The Halo Tiara was lent to the then Duchess of Cambridge to wear at her wedding to Prince William in 2011.

-Greville Tiara
+Greville Honeycomb Tiara

 This tiara was left to Queen Elizabeth (later the Queen Mother) by Dame Margaret Greville upon Greville's death in 1942.
 Made by Boucheron in 1920, the tiara features a honeycomb-patterned diamond lattice and was a favorite of the Queen Mother.
-Elizabeth II inherited the tiara from her mother in 2002 and subsequently placed it under long-term loan to the Duchess of Cornwall.
+In 1953, the Queen Mother commissioned Cartier to modify its height by rearranging the diamonds located on the upper row.
+Elizabeth II inherited the tiara from her mother in 2002 and subsequently placed it under long-term loan to the then Duchess of Cornwall.